-If, after probable cause has been found, the relator attempts to withdraw the grievance or otherwise fails to prosecute the formal complaint, the Chief Judge shall appoint a special disciplinary counsel who possesses the qualifications set forth in Section 4(B)(3) of this rule.
+If, after probable cause has been found, the relator attempts to withdraw the grievance or otherwise fails to prosecute the formal complaint, the Chief Justice of the Court of Appeals shall appoint a special disciplinary counsel who possesses the qualifications set forth in Section 4(B)(3) of this rule.
 Upon appointment, the special disciplinary counsel shall act as relator in the pending matter.